 While disinformation and State propaganda can at times be problematic, so too are many of the responses of States and companies seeking to curb what they perceive as disinformation by both States and private actors.
-Keeping in mind that IHL is largely permissible of disinformation and State propaganda and that IHRL only allows restriction of disinformation and propaganda under the very limited conditions set out in Articles 19 and 20 of the ICCPR, ARTICLE 19 finds that many of the proposed measures adopted by States and private companies to tackle disinformation have not been compliant with IHRL.
+Keeping in mind that IHL is largely permissible of disinformation and state propaganda and that IHRL only allows restriction of disinformation and propaganda under the very limited conditions set out in Articles 19 and 20 of the ICCPR, ARTICLE 19 finds that many of the proposed measures adopted by States and private companies to tackle disinformation have not been compliant with IHRL.
 As noted earlier, in many instances, governments have used the concepts of disinformation and propaganda to silence dissenting voices.
-Recent and particularly problematic examples include proposed legislation in Turkey and Nigeria.
+Recent and particularly problematic examples include proposed legislation in Turkey43 and Nigeria44.

-In the context of armed conflicts, a much-discussed decision has been the EU sanctioning the Russian state-controlled media (first RT and Sputnik, and subsequently also Rossiya RTR/RTR Planeta, Rossiya 24/Russia 24, and TV Centre International) following Russia's illegal invasion of Ukraine.
-The ban was adopted with the justification that 'RT and Sputnik are essential and instrumental in bringing forward and supporting Russia's aggression against Ukraine'.
-The EU Commission interpreted the enacted acts as imposing the obligation for search engines to remove any RT or Sputnik content.
-In addition, RT's and Sputnik's content, as well as content re-posted by users, is to be removed from social media platforms.
+In the context of armed conflicts, a much-discussed decision has been the EU sanction imposed on the Russian state-controlled media (first RT and Sputnik, and subsequently also Rossiya RTR/RTR Planeta, Rossiya 24/Russia 24, and TV Centre International) following Russia's illegal invasion of Ukraine.
+The ban was adopted with the justification that 'RT and Sputnik are essential and instrumental in bringing forward and supporting Russia's aggression against Ukraine'.45 The EU Commission interpreted the enacted acts as imposing the obligation for search engines to remove any RT or Sputnik content.46 In addition, RT's and Sputnik's content, as well as content re-posted by users, is to be removed from social media platforms.

 The ban imposed by the EU has been criticised as problematic for various reasons.
 Among the key reasons are the fact that the ban prevents access to information for individuals in the EU, including journalists and researchers, which are precluded from developing a first-hand understanding of the narratives of Russian propaganda and from reporting on it.
-It has also been argued that a ban prevents EU citizens and the media to formulate a resilient counter-response to propaganda and disinformation disseminated by RT and Sputnik.
-Prohibitions generally do not constitute an effective tool to address propaganda.
-The Government of Switzerland took another approach and concluded that opposing the false information spread by RT and Sputnik is much more likely to be effective in countering their propaganda.
+It has also been argued that a ban prevents EU citizens and the media to formulate a resilient counter-response to propaganda and disinformation disseminated by RT and Sputnik.47 Prohibitions generally do not constitute an effective tool to address propaganda.
+The Government of Switzerland took another approach and concluded that opposing the false information spread by RT and Sputnik is much more likely to be effective in countering their propaganda.48

 The EU ban is reminiscent of the prohibition of listening to enemy broadcasts adopted by a few belligerent countries during the Second World War, including Germany.
-Since then, various human rights instruments have adopted a right to information.
-While it is to be determined whether the Russian state-controlled media as the agents of the State can invoke a right to freedom of expression, the ban does affect the right of individuals in the EU to freely receive information of "any kind" under
+Since then, various human

-&lt;sup>41 See ARTICLE 19, Taming Big Tech: Protecting freedom of expression through the unbundling of services, open markets, competition, and users' empowerment, December 2021.
+42 See ARTICLE 19, Taming Big Tech: Protecting freedom of expression through the unbundling of services, open markets, competition, and users' empowerment, December 2021.

-&lt;sup>42 See ARTICLE 19, Turkey: Scrap the 'disinformation bill' and stop digital censorship, 8 June 2022.
+43 See ARTICLE 19, Turkey: Scrap the 'disinformation bill' and stop digital censorship, 8 June 2022.

-&lt;sup>43 See ARTICLE 19, Nigeria: Prohibitions on false news and criminal defamation should be repealed, 8 November 2021.
+44 See ARTICLE 19, Nigeria: Prohibitions on false news and criminal defamation should be repealed, 8 November 2021.

-&lt;sup>44 See European Commission, Ukraine: Sanctions on Kremlin-backed outlets Russia Today and Sputnik, 2 March 2022.
+45 See European Commission, Ukraine: Sanctions on Kremlin-backed outlets Russia Today and Sputnik, 2 March 2022.

-&lt;sup>45 See Reason, EU Orders Google to Vanish Russian Government Sites (RT and SputnikNews) from European Search Results, 11 March 2022.
+46 See Reason, EU Orders Google to Vanish Russian Government Sites (RT and SputnikNews) from European Search Results, 11 March 2022.

-&lt;sup>46 See Natali Helberger and Wolfgang Schulz, Understandable, but still wrong: How freedom of communication suffers in the zeal for sanctions, 10 June 2022; Reuters, Dutch journalists, rights group file lawsuit challenging EU ban on RT, Sputnik, 25 May 2022
+47 See Natali Helberger and Wolfgang Schulz, Understandable, but still wrong: How freedom of communication suffers in the zeal for sanctions, 10 June 2022; Reuters, Dutch journalists, rights group file lawsuit challenging EU ban on RT, Sputnik, 25 May 2022.

-&lt;sup>47 InfoBae, Switzerland expands sanctions against Russia but decides not to censor Russian media, 25 March 2022.
+48 InfoBae, Switzerland expands sanctions against Russia but decides not to censor Russian media, 25 March 2022.